simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 * Fixed a regression that led to fonts & icons not being loaded correctly (#2237)
 * Fixed a regression that caused the languages in the language-bar to be all in English.

+`admin`

+* Only load metadata-converter.js when file-upload is enabled.

 ## Version 2.3.1

 Released 2024-09-05